 Collaborative Exhibitions in São Vicente and São Nicolau, Cabo Verde

-The exhibition in São Vicente is located in the heart of Mindelo at the Museu do Mar and encompasses two of its four floors.
-The building, erected in 1937, is located on the waterfront and is a replica of the famous Torre de Belém in Lisbon.
+The exhibition in São Vicente, opened in 2016 in the heart of Mindelo at the Museu do Mar and encompasses two of its four floors.
 The Museu do Mar overlooks the port from which the Ernestina departed in 1982.
 Poignantly, many “Packets” departed from there too, bringing Cabo Verdean emigrants to the U.S. The exhibition tells the story of Yankee whaling and the important role played therein by Cabo Verdeans.

-Photo Caption Left: Mario Lucio de Sousa (middle), Cabo Verde Minister of Culture and James Russell (left), President New Bedford Whaling Museum explore a new permanent collaborative exhibition at the Museu do Mar in São Vicente, Cabo Verde.
-Curators from Cabo Verde worked with curators at the Whaling Museum to prepare and mount the exhibition, which tells the story of Yankee whaling and the important role played therein by Cabo Verdeans.
+Photo Caption: Curators from Cabo Verde worked with curators at the Whaling Museum to prepare and mount this exhibition, which tells the story of Yankee whaling and the important role played therein by Cabo Verdeans.

 The permanent exhibitions are sponsored in part by: